 Chronic Kidney Disease (CKD) is a growing health problem worldwide.
-CKD patients have high levels of inflammation, and their blood uremic toxins passively diffuse into the bowel.
-A novel probiotic supplement formulation was developed, after a decade of R&D, for the removal of several uremic toxins diffused and also generated by the gut microbiome.
-Thus our product 'RENADYLTM' is targeted to help and restore/maintain kidney function in CKD patients.
+CKD patients have high levels of inflammation with increased population of pathogenic gut bacteria and, their blood uremic toxins diffuse passively into the bowel.
+A novel probiotic supplement formulation was developed, after a decade of R&D, for the removal of several uremic toxins diffused and also generated by dysbiosis of the gut microbiome to restore CKD function.
+Our product 'RENADYLTM' is thus targeted to help and restore/maintain kidney function in CKD patients.